Bowserinator/youtube-playlist-archiver/README.md

 You know how you have a playlist of your favorite videos, then one gets removed or deleted or privatized and you can never know what it was?
 This saves relevant metadata from your (public/unlisted) playlists periodically so you can always know what a video was!

+*Note: if a video is not available in your geographic region, it may be marked as "deleted"*

 ## Install

 ### Prerequisites